AlexanderKirchmair/c13ms/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is an R package for the statistical and functional analysis of 13C-labelling data.
+R package for the statistical and functional analysis of 13C labelling data.

 ## Installation